alexkok/master-thesis/Test-framework/README.md

 | Rascal               | 0.8.4.201707040848 (Unstable) | https://github.com/usethesource/rascal | Unstable, stable is not updated |
 | Rebel                | 1.0.0                         | https://github.com/cwi-swat/rebel      | Git commit hash: 6dc2ed9        |
 | ing-rebel-generators | 1.0.0                         | _Closed source_                        | Git commit hash: 47121bc        |

+**NOTE:** Please note that the test framework depends on the Scala/Akka generator that is written by ING.
+This generator is currently closed source, but this might change in the future.
+As a result, it is not possible to run the test framework without this generator.

 # Experiments
 To run the experiments, we assume that the project is configured and opened in Eclipse.